-is still struggling to become an "emergent state".
-The "economy of democracy" has been growing slowly.
-The regional "market of constitutionalism, rule of law, and democratic elections" is largely underdeveloped since these "goods" remain "rare" and their lowest "offer" cannot meet the highest "demand" expressed by all the people of the continent despite an alarming "inflation" of norms, principles, standards, and guidelines.
-Instead of the "rule of law" being proclaimed in many legal instruments, whether regional, sub-regional or domestic ones, there has been "rule" without "law" in many African countries.
+has been growing slowly.
+The regional "market of constitutionalism, rule of law, and democratic elections" is largely underdeveloped since these "goods" remain "rare" and their lowest "offer" cannot meet the highest "demand" expressed by all the people of the continent despite an alarming "inflation" of norms, principles, standards, and quidelines.
+Instead of the "rule of law" being proclaimed in many legal instruments, whether regional, subregional or domestic ones, there has been "rule" without "law" in many African countries.
 The "constitutional or normative inflation" rather resulted into what Okoth-Ogendo labelled "constitutions without constitutionalism".17 On the other hand, the numerous and costly elections held in Africa have hardly contributed to democratic consolidation.
-Due to states' non-compliance norms and principles governing democratic elections, people have been "voting without choosing" and the result of these "elections without democracy" "choiceless", "impoverished", been democracy, "démocratie sans "cosmetic" le peuple", "particracy", "plutocracy", or "electocracy", to borrow from Thandika Mkandawire,18 Claude Ake,19 Duverger,20 and Barack Obama21 respectively.
+Due to states' non-compliance with norms and principles governing democratic elections, people have been "voting without choosing" and the result of these "elections without democracy" has been "choiceless", "impoverished", "cosmetic" democracy, "démocratie sans le peuple", "particracy", "plutocracy", or "electocracy", to borrow from Thandika Mkandawire,18 Claude Ake,19 Duverger,20 and Barack Obama21 respectively.